14 Feel-Better Foods to Eat When You Have a Cold

 Do you know which foods amp up your protection against colds and flu the most?
 We asked top nutrition experts to reveal the key immune-system boosters.

 You can’t go wrong when snacking on berries of all kinds—especially since they’re the best foods for a cold.
 That’s because berries, such as strawberries, raspberries, and blueberries—which have loads of health benefits—are a hydrating source of vitamin C. “Vitamin C functions as an antioxidant and plays an important role in immune function,” explains Alex Miller, RDN, a corporate dietitian consultant in Grand Rapids, MI.
 She recommends getting your fill using fresh berries when possible: Add them to yogurt, cereal, salads, or smoothies.
 “Have fun with it—make a parfait with low-fat yogurt, fresh berries, nuts, and a sprinkle of cinnamon.”
-Healthy foods like berries can also help support a healthy immune system—here are 50 other ways to avoid catching a cold this season.
+Healthy foods like berries can also help support a healthy immune system.
+Give this healthy blueberry muffin recipe a try.

-Eggs might not be the first food you think to chow down when you’re feeling under the weather, but experts agree that they’re one of the best foods for a cold.
+Eggs might not be the first food you think to chow down when you’re feeling under the weather, but they may be one of the best foods for a cold.
 They’re loaded with protein, which is an important nutrient to have in your body when you’re fighting an illness of any kind, explains Roger E. Adams, PhD, a Houston-based dietitian and nutritionist.
 And don’t skip out on the yolk.
-Though the yellow part of the egg has gotten a bad reputation for being cholesterol-filled, that information is flat wrong, according to science—and the yolk happens to be where the majority of the egg’s protein lies.
-Yolks also contain other nutrients important for warding off illness, such as immune-boosting zinc and selenium, so get your fill!
+The yellow part of the egg happens to be where a lot of the egg’s protein lies.
+Yolks also contain other nutrients important for warding off illness, such as immune-boosting zinc and selenium.

 Foods rich in vitamin C